BP.03.001 - Business Practice for HEOA Peer-to-Peer Compliance

 Plans to “Effectively Combat” the Unauthorized Distribution of Copyrighted Material

-The General Principles governing the use of IT resources at CSU Channel Islands are stated in IT.03.001 – Interim Policy on Responsible Use.
+The General Principles governing the use of IT resources at CSU Channel Islands are stated in the Statement on Responsible Use of Information Assets.
 These include:

 - The use of all Channel Islands IT resources shall be consistent with the education, research, and public service mission of the University, federal and state laws, applicable regulations, and CSU and Channel Islands policies.